Askaniy/TrueColorTools/README.md

 lang = user.lang("ru") # the same as user.lang("Russian") and user.lang("Русский")
 ```

 The tools support English and Russian.
 German is a stub in the file for storing titles in different languages, [`strings.py`](Scripts/strings.py).
-If someone wants to add support for any language, this can be done simply.
+If someone wants to add support for any language, this can be easily done.